-Safe working practices are promoted: Care and Support plans should also include instructions on how to safely complete any care and support all care and support is delivered in a way that respects any choices made by the citizen and their right to exercise those choices.
+Safe working practices are promoted: Care and Support plans should also include instructions on how to safely complete any care and support activity. right to exercise those choices.

 The Care and Support plan should detail the citizen's preference for specific explanations / statements (possibly about the process) to inform and / or provide reassurance during care and support tasks.